DiegoNovati/AndroidArchitecture/README.md

 # Android Architecture
 This is a project used to show how the Android App should be organized.

-This project has been developed using Android Studio Bumblebee
+This project has been developed using Android Studio Ladybug with JDK 17

+## Demo
+The App connects to a real backend using a real account.
+To allow the use of the App even without having an account, enable the 'Use Fake backend' switch and you can input any value in the username/password fields.

 ## Business logic
 The business logic is implemented using Clean Architecture in two different modules: